-Covance has about 50 offices and labs in more than 30 countries (with field operations in more) in the Americas, Europe, and the Asia/Pacific region.
+Covance has about 50 offices and labs in more than 30 countries (with field operations in more than 60) in the Americas, Europe, and the Asia/Pacific region.
 It is expanding its clinical development services particularly in Eastern Europe and Asia.
 The company has also beefed up its presence in South and Central America, adding or expanding offices in Argentina, Brazil, Chile, Mexico, and Peru.
-Despite its extensive international operations, however, the US market continues to make up a little more than 50% of Covance's annual revenues.
+Despite its extensive international operations, however, the US market continues to make up about 50% of Covance's annual revenues.

 Covance's revenue is split between early development and late-stage development services.
 Covance's late-stage development segment accounts for a little more than half of revenues and includes its massive central laboratory services.
 Its central lab facilities provide testing of urine, blood, and tissue samples from patients enrolled in drug trials.
 Other services in that segment include design and management of late-stage clinical trials and commercialization services, including post-marketing studies and various marketing consulting services.